 Photo by Jay Thompson, license: Creative Commons 2.0

 If these simple tips don’t help brighten your mood, you may need to consider getting extra help.
-Talk to your primary medical care provider to talk about what you can do to feel better.
+Talk to your primary medical care provider about what you can do to feel better.